What is the city centre access issue?

 These mean that if you can’t park, or be dropped off, close to your destination, you are going to struggle to get to that destination, or may not be able to get there at all.
 So those shops, restaurants, banks and more are now, often out of reach.
 They are no longer accessible.

 The footstreet area was originally extended (temporarily) to allow for increased social distancing, and then for pavement cafes, and then the council started the process around making the changes permanent.
-This would mean that all those places Blue Badge holders couldn’t get to temporarily, could be permanently out of reach.
+Now this is the case, all those places Blue Badge holders couldn’t get to temporarily, are now permanently out of reach.

 But isn’t York a Human Rights City?